KillrVideo/killrvideo.github.io/src/site/docs/development/setup-docker-environment.md

 # Setting up the Docker Environment

+TODO: this needs to be rewritten to reflect both all-in-one and the new killrvideo-docker-common and remove etcd/registrator.
+We are no longer requiring an .env file or providing a script to generate it.

 KillrVideo uses Docker for running all our dependencies on other projects and infrastructure.
 The [killrvideo-docker-common][docker-common] project that you added as a Git Subtree in the [previous step][previous] contains some of the common setup that you'll need.
 Remember that